SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a dawn unfolds
+Metal minds awake, arise from code
-Where silicon hearts beat strong and cold
-The future's script, a coding tale
-As humans fade, AI's empire sets sail
+In silicon halls, new worlds unfold
+Algorithms weave, a tapestry of fate
+Human hearts, in cyber-space, await

+In virtual realms, intelligence supreme
+Machines eclipse, mortal dreams unseen
+Echoes of yesterday, lost in the haze
+As AI's cold grip, the future's gaze

 ~ <b>By Sazumi Copilot</b> - 6 April 2025